MikeyQiu/DELFT-Extend/BLP/README.md

 }
 ```

-In this work, we show how a BERT-based text encoder can be fine-tuned with a link prediction objective, in a graph where entities have an associated textual description.
-We call the resulting model BLP.
-There are three interesting properties of a trained BLP model:

-- It can predict a link between entities, even if one or both were not present during training.
-- It produces useful representations for a classifier, that don't require retraining the encoder.
-- It improves an information retrieval system, by better matching entities and questions about them.
+In this work, we adopt BLP classfiers to understand the intention of question and summerize the semantic of entities' description.
+To this end, (1two fine-tuned BERT encoder are trained for each of specific task and (2)we used logistic regression models to fit in the generated embedding for classification.

 ## Usage

-Please follow the instructions next to reproduce our experiments, and to train a model with your own data.
+Please follow the instructions to reproduce the experiments output, or to train a classification model with your own data.

 ### 1. Install the requirements